wiem-2001/wiem-2001/README.md

 ###

-<p align="left">👩‍💻Software Enthusiast: I’m passionate about web development and currently carving my path into the world of DevOps.
-As I dive deeper into mastering Docker and Kubernetes, I'm always eager to explore new tools and expand my skill set.</p>
+<p align="left">I’m passionate about web development and currently expanding my skills in DevOps and AI.

-###

-<p align="left">🚀 Driven by Curiosity: I see software as a tool to turn intriguing ideas into practical solutions.
-I’m always exploring new ways to innovate and solve problems, aiming to create meaningful impact with every project</p>

-###
+Right now, I’m focusing on mastering tools like Docker and exploring practical, real-world technologies to grow my experience.

+I’m actively looking for internship opportunities or project collaborations in:

+🚀 Web Development

+🤖 AI / Machine Learning

+🔧 DevOps

+Always eager to learn, build, and contribute!</p>

 <p align="left">🌊 When I'm not coding:  If you’re searching for me and I’m not at my keyboard, you’ll probably find me out enjoying some water sports.</p>

 ###